phpbrew/phpbrew/README.md

 chmod +x phpbrew
 ```

-Install it into your bin folder:
+Then you can install it into your bin folder:

 ```sh
 sudo mv phpbrew /usr/local/bin/phpbrew